bchillman/Election-Analysis/README.md

   - Denver County, which had 82.8% of the voters (306,055 voters)

 ## Election-Audit Summary
 This script can be used for any election.
-It takes votes from a csv file, and reads the number of votes for each candidate
+It takes votes from a csv file, and reads the number of votes for each candidate as well as the number of votes from each county.
+This script can be used for any election, as it reads the candidates and counties from the file and doesn't need any prior information about the election.
+This is done with the following section of code Thus, by just making sure that the file is pathed to correctly